FP4. NFC transmission chip

-In case the NFC stays active (the icon remains visible in the top bar), check the following:
+In case the NFC the icon remains visible in the top bar after using, check the following:

-- Make sure that you do not keep a banking or other card with an NFC transmitter close to the phone?
-Then the sensor "always" senses it.
-For example, a public transport card.
+- Make sure that you do not keep a banking or other card (e.g. a public transport card) with an NFC transmitter close to the phone.
+If that's the case the phone sensor will keep reading it.

 - It can also be that the app you use to read the NFC remains active.
 In current Android versions, you have to actively deactivate the app (swiping away is not enough):